-This panel hosted by the International Manifesto Group will take place May 16, 2021 at 8AM CDT, 9AM ET and 2PM British Time.
+This panel discussion was hosted by the International Manifesto Group on May 16, 2021.

 About this Event

 A critical part of understanding China today is understanding its social character: is it (state) capitalist or (market) socialist?
 What are the relevant facts?
 David Lane disinters the historical evolution of the term state capitalism to contest its application to China.
 John Ross argues China is socialist.
 Roland Boer builds on his Socialism with Chinese Characteristics and contests Western Marxist misrepresentations of Chinese Socialism.
+Professor Cheng Enfu proposes a novel gauge to measure progress towards socialism.
 China scholars Jenny Clegg and Mick Dunford inject their own insights.

 David Lane, Fellow of the Academy of Social Sciences and currently Emeritus Fellow of Emmanuel College, Cambridge University.
 He was previously Professor of Sociology at the University of Birmingham and is a visiting professor at Peking University.
 He has written extensively on Marxism, socialism (particularly the USSR) and post-socialism, capitalism and industrial societies, the world economy, elites and classes.
 Recent publications include: Changing Regional Alliances for China and the West (With G. Zhu) (2018); The Eurasian Project in Global Perspective (2016); (With V. Samokhvalov) The Eurasian Project and Europe (2015); Elites and Identity in the Transformation of State Socialism (2014); The Capitalist Transformation of State Socialism (2014).
 He has recently had articles published in Critical Sociology, The Third World Quarterly, International Critical Thought and Mir Rossii.